Peled-Zohar/AutoEntityGenerator/README.md

 ## Installation

-You can install the AutoEntityGenerator extension by downloading the `.vsix` file from the [releases page]().
+You can install the AutoEntityGenerator extension by downloading the `.vsix` file from the [releases page](https://github.com/Peled-Zohar/AutoEntityGenerator/releases/tag/1.0.0), double click and follow the vsix installer instructions.
 Sometime in the future I plan to upload it to the Visual Studio Marketplace as well.

 ## Usage